nss-day-cohort-20/Cohort20Site/README.md

 Also note that we are using the latest version of Bootstrap (4.0.0 Beta), which may differ a bit from what you are used to.
 The docs are [here](https://getbootstrap.com/docs/4.0/components/alerts/).

-If you are not a c20 student but want to contribute, feel free to fork and make a pull request, though!
+If you are not a c20 student but really want to contribute, feel free to fork and make a pull request!